petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-structures/creating-web-content-structures.md

 uuid: ce4f21a1-f104-4587-aaff-2d7af1b10139
 ---

-# Creating Structures
+# Creating Web Content Structures

-Create web content structures to seve as building blocks for web content articles and determine the information you can include when writing them.
+Create web content structures to serve as building blocks for web content articles and determine the information you can include when writing them.

 To create a web content structure,